What is Narcotic Diversion?

 If your facility is currently under investigation for prescription narcotic diversion it is important that you seek legal representation right away.
 These investigations can move quickly, and even if no evidence of diversion is found, they can still be hugely disruptive to business operations and patient care.
 Additionally, by the time you find out that you are being investigated there is a high likelihood that the DEA or DOJ has already found reason to suspect that your facility is involved (or at least complicit) in a drug diversion scheme.
 In order to avoid facing charges, you need to intervene in the investigation as early as possible, and you need to mount a strategic defense based upon the unique facts and circumstances at hand.

 Contact the Prescription Drug Fraud Law Attorneys at Oberheiden, P.C.

 For more information about preventing prescription narcotic diversion, responding to instances of diversion, or defending against a prescription drug fraud investigation, you can contact our law offices for a complimentary consultation.
-To speak with our team of experienced health care fraud law defense attorneys and former federal prosecutors, please call (214) 692-2171, or contact us online today.
+To speak with our team of experienced healthcare fraud law defense attorneys and former federal prosecutors, please call 888-680-1745, or contact us online today.